pfvernon2/OSCine/README.md

 Future versions will likely support Swift 5.5 async operations.

-While OSCine has fully integrated network support full access to packet creation and parsing are included so that other transport layers could be utilized if desired.
+While OSCine has fully integrated network support full access to packet creation and parsing is available so that other transport mechanisms could be utilized if desired.

-### Why another OSC library in Swift?

-I created this package for my own uses as I found the available open source packages lacking for my purposes.
-Initially I was not planning to release this, however in the process of developing it I found Apples documentation and examples for creating Network Protocol Framers to be shamefully lacking.
-I felt it was worth contributing this example back to the community simply to make another protocol framer example available.

 ## OSC